 Custom Activity (xxx)

 For any of the rules from an Activity Type with a Program Id, the Marketo Program Channel is determined from the Program.
-We use the Program Channel to map to your custom Offline Channels, so you’ll need to make sure your channels are configured properly as instructed here.
+We use the Program Channel to map to your custom Offline Channels, so you need to make sure your channels are configured properly as instructed here.

 And for any of the rules from an Activity Type without a Program Id, your first step was to create a Campaign Name.
 Use this Campaign Name to set up your custom Online Channels laid out here.

-If Channels for your Marketo Activities aren’t properly configured, it’s likely your new touchpoints will fall under the “Other” channel.
+If Channels for your Marketo Activities aren’t properly configured, it’s likely your new touchpoints fall under the “Other” channel.

-Through the data import of Marketo Programs, costs are automatically downloaded from Period Costs and the reported cost in Marketo is distributed throughout the assigned month.
+Through the data import of Marketo Programs, costs are automatically downloaded from Period Costs and the reported costs in Marketo is distributed throughout the assigned month.
 For example, if $1000 is reported for January 2021, the $1000 is split across 31 days.
 The costs can be found in Marketo Measure Discover.

 As a result of the Marketo Measure integration with Marketo, the Marketo Measure Cookie Id is also now mapped and synced with the Marketo Munchkin Id.
 This helps close the gap to attribute the anonymous first touch to a web session rather than attributing both the FT and LC touches to a Marketo Activity.
 Imagine this scenario: